-In April 2015, we filed a new universal shelf registration statement with the SEC, that became effective upon filing, in order to replace an existing shelf registration statement that was set to expire.
-As with the expiring shelf registration statement, the new universal shelf registration statement also allows us to issue an unlimited amount of common units and debt securities.
+In April 2015, we filed a new shelf registration statement with the SEC, that became effective upon filing, in order to replace an existing shelf registration statement that was set to expire.
+As with the prior shelf registration statement, the new shelf registration statement also allows us to issue an unlimited amount of common units and debt securities.
 We have issued no common units or debt securities under this registration statement.

-During the three months ended March 31, 2015, we issued 788,033 common units pursuant to our 2014 equity distribution agreement and received proceeds of \$31 million, net of commissions and accrued offering costs of less than \$1 million, which were used to finance growth opportunities and for general partnership purposes.
-As of March 31, 2015, approximately \$349 million remained available for sale pursuant to the 2014 equity distribution agreement.
+During the nine months ended September 30, 2015, we issued 788,033 common units pursuant to our 2014 equity distribution agreement and received proceeds of \$31 million, net of commissions and accrued offering costs of less than \$1 million, which were used to finance growth opportunities and for general partnership purposes.
+As of September 30, 2015, approximately \$349 million of common units remained available for sale pursuant to the 2014 equity distribution agreement.